elprans/bigdata/README.rst

 with enough work to be occupied the vast majority of the time.
 This was fully possible in all scenarios, including PG over the network.

+In no case could I find a number of processes, big or small, where asyncio had any chance of coming close to the speed of threads.
+Whatever benefits there are to asynchronous programming, your program will almost certainly talk to the database more slowly, all other factors being equal.

 Results
 =======